RIFE CANCER THERAPY: APPENDIX B

 What about the affects of oscillating electric fields from the tube generating ultrasound in the patient.
 Well from the positive results from the use of such devices as the Lakhovsky Multiple Wave Oscillator, it is clear that we can expect similar results from a Rife frequency instrument when in close proximity to it.

 Figure 7a shows a closed ring of protein clumps such as are found in the outer capsid coat of a virus.
 Figure 7b shows the mathematical abstraction of Figure 7a.
 Each protein clump has a mass m, and they have a distance a between their centers of mass.
 The elastic connecting force is provided by the self elasticity of the protein clumps, which are weakly bound together mainly with hydrogen bonds.
-A tension in the closed ring of protein clumps is maintained by osmotic pressure and, by hydrophilic and hydrophobic interactions between the outer virus coat and water and other chemical compounds in the environment ( see APPENDIX D for details ).
+A tension in the closed ring of protein clumps is maintained by osmotic pressure and, by hydrophilic and hydrophobic interactions between the outer virus coat and water and other chemical compounds in the environment ( see APPENDIX D on Articles page for details.
 The magnitude of this tension in conjunction with the mass of the protein clump determines the fundamental natural mechanical oscillation frequency for the ring.

 is a copy of the actual lab note book used by Rife in his lab on